 - Valaya: Goddess of Home and Healing.
 Valaya is the one Dwarf that all Dwarfs are related to, as she was married to both Grungni and Grimnir.
 She is credited with founding Karaz-a-Karak and Karak Eight Peaks.
 She is also the patron of brewers.

 - Gazul: God of Death.
-In a pleasant aversion of Everybody Hates Hades, Gazul is revered as a protector of the Dwarf dead and established the Dwarf tradition of venerating one's ancestors.
+In an aversion of Everybody Hates Hades, Gazul is revered as a protector of the Dwarf dead and established the Dwarf tradition of venerating one's ancestors.
 He is also the reason they despise the Undead.
 Interestingly, he is the only Dwarf in the setting portrayed with a sword.

 - Smednir: God of Metalworking and Ore Refinement.
 Unsurprisingly, he is considered to be very important to daily life.
 He is said to have taught his younger brother Thungni craftsmanship.
 Together, they created the first runic weapons, including Ghal Maraz.